patriciapampanelli/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-#### 1. First, I loaded the dataset using pickle package.
+#### 1. First, I imported the dataset using [pickle module](https://docs.python.org/2/library/pickle.html#module-pickle).
 Then, I mostly used functions like len and numpy functions (unique, size) to extract preliminary informations of the dataset.
-I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
-* The size of the validation set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?

 ####2.
 Include an exploratory visualization of the dataset.